borodark/wsu/methods/project/README.md

 Rt = log(Pt / Pt-1) = log(Pt) – log(Pt-1).
 We use logarithms to calculate the return.

-TODO Ali - write up the rules and formulas for returns

 #### Transform `Close` prices to `Returns`
 The `R` functions to calculate returns are as follows: